HackJack-101/quiz-game/README.md

 This will pull the image from GHCR and start the application on port 3000.
 The SQLite database is persisted using a Docker volume named `quiz_data`.

+> [!IMPORTANT]
+> If you encounter permission issues with the database volume (e.g., `SQLITE_CANTOPEN`), ensure the volume is writable by the non-root user (UID 1001).
+The provided `docker-compose.yml` includes `user: "1001:1001"` to help with this.
+If problems persist, you might need to run `chown -R 1001:1001 /path/to/your/volume` on the host.

 ### Manual Docker Build

 You can also build and run the image manually: